Prepare the System for Power Off

 There is no method to prevent new sessions from being created as long as the service APIs are accessible on the API gateway.

-The notification method will vary by system, but might be email, messaging applications, /etc/motd on UANs, wall commands on UANs, etc.
+The notification method will vary by system, but might be email, messaging applications, /etc/motd on UANs, wall commands on UANs, and so on.

 1. For Slurm, see the scontrol man page.